zoinkdoggie94/ShrubLibrary/README.md

 # 🌱 ShrubLibrary

-A lil library for finding iOS sideloading repos and apps, all in one place.
+The best library for finding iOS sideloading repos and apps, all in one place.

-**34 built-in repos • 20k+ apps • Import ur own repos**
+**34 built-in repos • 20k+ apps • Import your own repos**

 ## 🔗 [Visit ShrubLibrary](https://shrublibrary.pages.dev/)